pacnpal/Pac-cogs/README.md

     [p]overseerr apikey <your-api-key>
     ```

 - **VideoArchiver**: The cog requires FFmpeg for video processing.
 The cog will attempt to download and manage FFmpeg automatically if it's not found on your system.
 The required Python packages (yt-dlp, ffmpeg-python, requests) will be installed automatically during cog installation.
+Features an enhanced queue system with priority processing, performance metrics, and automatic cleanup.

 For more details on setting up and managing Red, visit the [Red documentation](https://docs.discord.red).